HayesGordon/chatter/README.md

 This repository demonstrates how to use the [Stream Chat Flutter Core package](https://pub.dev/packages/stream_chat_flutter_core) to build your own UI components from scratch.

 The video tutorials provide a step-by-step guide to understand the code in this repository: [Chatter YouTube series playlist](https://www.youtube.com/watch?v=vgqBc7jni8c&list=PLNBhvhkAJG6sH7dkmwt4BiCclFkMoXq4r)

+## More Samples
+Looking for more Flutter content?
+Take a look at our [samples repository](https://github.com/GetStream/flutter-samples) to see what you can create using Stream and Flutter.

 ## Installation Instructions